SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 increased tumor burden had a corresponding decrease in several potentially anti-inflammatory and butyrate producing bacterial populations.
-These observations support a model by which the pathogenicity potential of individual members of the gut microbiome is ultimately determined by the overall community structure and ecological interactions within the gut microbiome.
+These observations support a model by which the pathogenicity potential of individual members of the gut microbiota is ultimately determined by the overall community structure and ecological interactions within the gut microbiota.
 We hypothesize that inflammatory and carcinogenic commensal bacteria, such as Enterobacteriaceae, can only mediate a pathogenic phenotype if the context of the community structure is conducive.

 One possible mechanism by which community structure mediates tumorigenicity is by shifting the balance of immunomodulatory metabolites and signals.
-During health, the gut microbiome is an important mediator of immunotolerance, but when the balance of pro- and anti-inflammatory signals is disrupted, gut pathologies can arise {Kelly, 2005 #3506}.
-In our mice, Enterobacteriaceae is likely acting as an inflammatory member of the gut microbiome.
+During health, the gut microbiota is an important mediator of immunotolerance, but when the balance of pro- and anti-inflammatory signals is disrupted, gut pathologies can arise {Kelly, 2005 #3506}.
+In our mice, Enterobacteriaceae is likely acting as an inflammatory member of the gut microbiota.
 However, we only observed an increase in tumorigenesis when there was a corresponding depletion of potentially protective members of the genera Clostridium, Enterococcus, and Streptococcus that have reported protective roles against inflammation and